 ➤ Select the Values radio button from the Paste options.

-➤ Select Add radio button from the Operation types.
+➤ Select the Add radio button from the Operation types.

 ➤ Press Enter & you’re done.